Under Construction: Southgate Connector - Blacksburg

 While temporary road and trail detours may be necessary for short durations, impacts to users of these facilities should be minimal.
-The anticipated construction duration is 56-57 months.
 Access to all properties will be maintained during construction.

-Westbound Route 460 exit onto northbound Southgate Drive (onto VT campus) to westbound Duck Pond Drive
+Westbound Route 460 exit onto northbound Southgate Drive (onto Virginia Tech campus) to westbound Duck Pond Drive

 Northbound Southgate Drive from the end of the bridge over Route 460 to the Virginia Tech entry sign wall